xqwen/dap/torus_src/README.md

 chr1.52058  2		0.45
 chr1.52238  1		0.97
 ```
 The first column  (always named "SNP") represents the SNP name.
 The following columns represent specific annotations.
 For categorical/discrete annotations, the annotation name should alwasy have a suffix "_d"; whereas for continuous annotations, the name should end with "_c".
 In the above example, the annotation "feature1" is a categorical variable with 3 categories (0, 1 and 2), and "feature2" is a continuous variable.There is no restriction on the number of annotations for enrichment analysis.
+As an example the annotations used for ([Wen et al. 2016, PLoS Genetics](http://www.sciencedirect.com/science/article/pii/S0002929716300957)) can be found [here](http://genome.grid.wayne.edu/centisnps/anno/).

 ### 3. Gene and SNP Map Files